mapbox/delaunator/README.md

 #### delaunay.halfedges

-A flat `Int32Array` array of triangle half-edge indices that allows you to traverse the triangulation.
+A `Int32Array` array of triangle half-edge indices that allows you to traverse the triangulation.
 `i`-th half-edge in the array corresponds to vertex `triangles[i]` the half-edge is coming from.
 `halfedges[i]` is the index of a twin half-edge in an adjacent triangle (or `-1` for outer half-edges on the convex hull).

 The flat array-based data structures might be counterintuitive, but they're one of the key reasons this library is fast.

+#### delaunay.hull

+A `Uint32Array` array of indices that reference points on the convex hull of the input data, counter-clockwise.

 ## Performance